Cuene History, Family Crest & Coats of Arms

 Early Notables of the Cuene family (pre 1700)

-Mackintosh, that a black...
-Another 118 words (8 lines of text) are included under the topic Early Cuene Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Cuene Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cuene family to Ireland